darnocer/iamtuf/README.md

 ### Getting Started with Webflow

+> **⚠️** As of November 8, 2022, Webflow has rebranded "Symbols" as "Components."
+You can read about components [here](https://university.webflow.com/lesson/components).
+While they work slightly differently, the naming convention and architecture guidelines still apply.

 Weblow has a great library of lessons in [Webflow University](https://university.webflow.com/).

 Please be sure to familiarize yourself with these Webflow concepts that are importantant to the foundational structure of `iamtuf.org` before diving in: